 Ad-hoc configuration changes are still common and they are the number one root cause for inconsistent app performance and for app downtime.
 Only completely policy-driven deployment and operations automation can prevent these issues, but typically does not leave enough flexibility for DevOps teams.

-Often security testing is left until the end of the development cycle and can bring a deployment to a halt or even worse break through to production.
+Weaveworks customers often leave security testing until the end of the development cycle and can bring a deployment to a halt or even worse break through to production.
 Automated security checks, guardrails, can prevent delays and guarantee the highest level of governance and compliance while maintaining the highest deployment frequency.
 If policy as code is added to GitOps pipelines, DevOps teams can implement a radically declarative approach; ensuring continuous compliance and reliability across environments and minimizing the potential for configuration inconsistencies and human error.

 Find Out More